Computer Software Technology

 |Black or African American||9|

-Students from other countries are interested in Computer Software Tech, too.
-About 4.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in Computer Software Tech.
+About 3.6% of those with this major are international students.

 How Much Do Computer Software Technology Majors Make?